FrankKair/create-component/README.md

 # CreateComponent

+---

+(Toy project / tutorial to demonstrate how to create a Ruby gem).

+---

 Simple script to avoid creating folders and typing React component boilerplate code.

 Provided that on your project's **root** directory you have a sub-directory `/src` or `/src/components`, this script will create a folder with the name of the component with two files inside.